Mhna1234/algo-trading-modeling/docs/STRATEGIES.md

-# Strategy Guide - Trading Strategies v3.1
+# Strategy Guide - Trading Strategies v4.0

-This guide provides detailed information about the 22 validated trading strategies in the Portfolio Engine.
+This guide provides detailed information about the 25 validated trading strategies in the Portfolio Engine.

-## Strategy Overview (22 Production-Ready Strategies)
+## Strategy Overview (25 Production-Ready Strategies)

-All strategies have been validated with comprehensive testing (5-year monthly backtests, 2019-2024) and show positive returns with proper transaction cost modeling.
+All strategies have been validated with comprehensive testing including 10-year full backtests (2015-2025) and show positive returns with proper transaction cost modeling.
 All strategies are implemented in `src/strategy_wrapper.py`.

 ### Basic Strategies
 1. **Equal Weight** - 1/N baseline portfolio
 2. **Buy and Hold** - Buy-and-hold benchmark
-3. **Inverse Volatility** - Risk parity weighting
+3. **Inverse Volatility** - Inverse volatility weighting

 ### Momentum & Trend
 4. **Momentum** - Multi-period momentum with CVaR optimization